callumgare/spoon-fed/README.md

 ## Environment Variables
   - **CACHE_URL** (or **CACHE_KV_URL**)\
     To reduce load on Papika's servers, API requests are cached.
 CACHE_URL configures where they're cached.
 It can either be a local file path (e.g. `/tmp/spoon-fed/cache.json`) or a Redis connection string (e.g. `redis://user:pass@localhost:6379`).
+If none is given then an in-memory cache is used instead.

 ## Development Server